-Approximately halfway through the course (on the week of June 6th) your current participation points and level will be calculated and given to you to give an idea of your progress in the course.
-A final calculation will be done after July 29th and all work that counts towards participation must be completed by midnight on July 29th (the last day of the course before exams).
+Participation points will not be updated live, and it is your responsibility to estimate them if you wish to track your progress.
+Every effort will be made to post a calculation of your participation points halfway through the course (ideally before the drop date) to give you an idea of your progress in the course.
+A final official calculation will be done after July 28th and all work that counts towards participation must be completed by midnight on July 28th at 11:55pm.

 The final subjective decision of what constitutes a "meaningful contribution" or how may points is assigned for a contribution is at the sole discretion of the course instructor.
-Quantity of posts is not a substitute for quality and multiple low-quality posts do not add up to one meaningful contribution.
+Quantity or length of posts is not a substitute for quality and multiple low-quality posts do not add up to one meaningful contribution.
+While spelling and grammar of forums posts will not be marked, all posts must be legible, intelligible, and written in English.
+Resources posted must also be intelligible and written in English to count for points.